dynoser/HELML/docs/MultiLayerArrays_en.md

 If the same parameter is set in multiple layers, we will get the most recent value.
 Each subsequent value replaces the previous one, and we always get the latest value from all options.

-# Multidimensionality in the HELML Language
+# Multilayering in the HELML Language

-Layers of a HELML array can be thought of as arrays with the same structure but different values.
+Multiple layers of a HELML array are represented as arrays with the same structure but different values.

-When requesting any layer or combination of layers, we will get the same structure of nested arrays as a result.
+When requesting any layer or combination of layers, we get the same array nesting structure as a result, however, the values in them will be the result of combining the values from all the specified layers.

 Arrays are considered not as values, but as a structure, a framework.

-If we request a non-existent layer, we will get an empty structure of arrays (a framework with no values).
+If we request non-existing layers, we will get an empty structure (a framework in which there will be no values).

 If we request existing layers, we will get a structure in which values corresponding to these layers will be inserted.

-By existing layers, we mean those layers that are associated with some values.
+By existing layers, we mean those layers that have values associated with them.

 # Implementation Features

-I. Layer 0
+I. Layer `0`

- - Layer 0 is the "default" layer.
+ - Layer `0` is the "default" layer.
- - When layering is not used, layer 0 is actually used.
+ - When layering is not used, layer `0` is actually used.
- - When an array is described without specifying layers, all its elements are tied to layer 0.
+ - When an array is described without specifying layers, all its elements are tied to layer `0`.
- - When reading an array without specifying layers, layer 0 is read.
+ - When reading an array without specifying layers, layer `0` is read.

 II.
 Layer names

- - The name of a layer can be either an integer or a non-empty string.
+ - The layer name can be either an number or a non-empty string.
- - If the layer name is a number, transitioning to the "next layer" will increase that number by 1.
+ - If the layer name is a number, then it is possible to go to the "next layer" using the `-+` key.
- - If the layer name is not a number, transitioning to the "next layer" will return to layer 0.
+ - If the layer name is non-number, then using the `-+` key will jump to the "default layer".

 III.
 Layer specification key